yoav-klein/aws/cloudwatch/metrics-explorer-demo/README.md

 The Metrics Explorer allows you to aggregate, filter and visualtize your metrics by tags and properties.

-In this example, we'll create 4 EC2 instances, with the following tags:
+In this example, we'll create several EC2 instances.
+Those instances will have the following tags: `team` and `environment` The `team` may be either `yossi` `gadi` or `boris`.
-- environment: prod, app: web
-- environment: prod, app: auth
-- environment: dev, app: web
-- environment: dev, app: auth
+The `environment` will be either `dev` or `prod`.

+Run the terraform configuration to apply this.

+Next, we'll run varying CPU loads on each of these instances.

 Then, we'll explore the CPUUtilization of these instances based on environment, and based on app.